-These plants max out at about a foot tall and a foot wide, so they won’t take up a ton of space in your home.
+These plants max out at about a foot tall and wide, so they won’t take up much space in your home.

 How Fast Will Watermelon Peperomia Grow Indoors?

-Peperomia plants grow quite quickly, and they can reach their maximum size in a few years.
+Peperomia plants grow quite quickly and can reach their maximum size in a few years.